cmarquardt/docker-travis/README.md

 ---

-Credits go to [sdt/docker-raspberry-pi-cross-compiler](https://github.com/sdt/docker-raspberry-pi-cross-compiler), who invented the base of the dockerized script.
+Credits go to [sdt/docker-raspberry-pi-cross-compiler](https://github.com/sdt/docker-raspberry-pi-cross-compiler), who invented the base of the dockerized script, and [jcfr/travis-cli](https://github.com/jcfr/docker-travis-cli), who provided a version of the dockerized Travis CLI client on which this one is based.